Giulio2002/snapshot-archive/README.md

 ## Snapshot Archive

-This program allows to convert a snapshot at a certain from a geth database and convert into in turbo-geth format so that it can be reused without downloading the blockchain twice.
+This program allows to convert a snapshot at a certain block from a geth database and convert into in turbo-geth format so that it can be reused without downloading the blockchain twice.

 ## Build